What Does Jealousy Say About Me

 It is that your identity is shifting.

-There is another line from the episode that reveals this perfectly:
+Another line from the episode captures this perfectly:

 “Jealousy is a really good indicator that you're looking for some sort of change.”